buzzqw/TUS/OBSS/markdown-separati/en/02-races.md

 - *Excellent Senses (hearing, sight, smell...)* (dog, bat, owl).
 You have a +2 bonus to Awareness checks based on senses.
 If you choose this capability twice, the bonus becomes +1d6.

 - *Flying* (bat, eagle, owl, raven).
 You have rudimentary wings.
 When you fall from at least 3 meters, you can use a Reaction to glide and land safely, like the Feather Fall spell (page ), without suffering fall damage.
 When you perform a Long Jump or High Jump check, you roll 1d6 more.
-If you choose this capability twice, you can fly for (MP+WP)/3 minutes, at minimum intervals of 1 minute, per day.
+If you choose this capability twice, you can fly for (MP+WP)/3 minutes per day, in minimum intervals of 1 minute.

 ### Evolving Advantages

-The Sornelian character can use a Feat taken when leveling up to take the evolution of the Advantage already taken or, if consistent with the animal, another Advantage.
+When leveling up, a Sornelian character can use a Feat to take the evolution of an Advantage already taken or, if consistent with the animal, another Advantage.

 ## Golian

-The Golians, like the Sornelians, descend from the will of the Patrons Erondil (page ) and Gaya (page ), that is, from the desire to have creatures that could represent the majestic giants, their little children.
+The Golians, like the Sornelians, descend from the will of the Patrons Erondil (page ) and Gaya (page ), that is, from their desire to have creatures that could represent the majestic giants as their little children.

 Golians have physical characteristics that recall the giants of their family lines.
 Some Golians have gray or almost marbled skin like stone giants, others spray sparks by snapping their fingers like fire giants, and still others have blue skin like sky giants.